hellerve/ptolemy/done.md

 edition I own is beautiful).
 The clarity of Lucheni’s words, paired with the inanity of the system’s minions interviewing him, makes for a great read.

+* *Collected Stories* by **William Carlos Williams** (edition of 1996)

+A powerful, honest portrayal of the early to mid 20th century in New York City and elsewhere.
+It’s a fascinating glimpse into a reality that isn’t long gone, and still feels very far away (and mostly for good reason).

 ## Management

 ### Papers